Charmatzis/Palioderli-Dam/README.md

 # Palioderli-Dam
 This repository is the water deposit analysis of the Palioderli dam at Skopia (Greece)

+## Introduction

+Skopia (Greece) is a small village in Municipality of Farsala, more [here](https://el.wikipedia.org/wiki/%CE%A3%CE%BA%CE%BF%CF%80%CE%B9%CE%AC_%CE%A6%CE%B1%CF%81%CF%83%CE%AC%CE%BB%CF%89%CE%BD).
+In 2021 was announced a big project of creating a water dam in the local area of [Palioderli](./data/report/analytiko_enimerotiko_fragmatos_skopias_9_2009.pdf).

 ## Requirements

 - Docker
 - GDAL
+- QGIS

 ## Input Data